 5. Advocate for investments in Native student resources

 Native American students face a host of challenges to college entry and graduation due to lack of financial resources, being first-generation students, conflict between their tribal identity and college student identity, and the racism and exclusion present on many college campuses.
 Campus life plays an integral role in a student’s sense of belonging and success, but on many campuses, there’s often a lack of support services for Native students.
-Consider advocating to administration for the following culturally sensitive resources:
+Consider advocating to the administration for the following culturally sensitive resources:

 - A Native counselor or therapist on campus who understands the mental, social, and emotional challenges Indigenous students face